serrodcal-functional-programming/typeClassesPoC/README.md

 def weightOf(vehicle: Vehicle): Int = vehicle.weight

 // Usage
-areaOf(new CarVehicle(5))
+weightOf(new CarVehicle(5))
-areaOf(new TruckVehicle(1, 5000))
+weightOf(new TruckVehicle(1, 5000))
 ```

 We added two case classes, car and truck, which have the data.
 In other place, we have two
 weight function implementation: `CarVehicle` and `TruckVehicle`.
 Here, we have separated data
 from functionality.

 Now, we don't achieve anything and we have two problems:

 1. Code duplication because if we change `Car` we need to change `CarVehicle`.
 2. `weightOf` function needs the instance, not a case class itself.

 Let's go to fix these removing constructors: